wyncode/wyncode_assets/README.md

 # WyncodeAssets

-This gem extracts common assets (currently only styles) from Goodmeasure to be shared accross all wyncode applications.
+This gem extracts common assets (currently only styles & wice grid) from Goodmeasure to be shared accross all wyncode applications.

-## Usage
+## Installation
 Add to Gemfile:

 ```ruby
 gem 'wyncode_assets', git: 'git://github.com/wyncode/wyncode_assets.git'
 ```

+Now load the stylesheets and javascripts.
-And to application.css:
+Add this to application.css:

 ```ruby
 // = require wyncode_assets/wyncode_styles